sparkflows/sparkflows-docs/docs/user-guide/pipeline/index.rst

 Pipeline
 ====

 Sparkflows enables users to create Pipelines.
-With pipelines, multiple workflows can be executed at once either sequentially or parallely.
+With pipelines, multiple workflows can be scheduled to be executed either sequentially or parallely.
+This provides the user to automate the data processing and modelling.

 .. toctree::